Statement of behaviour principles: model and examples

 Model policy from The Key

-We have created a model behaviour policy, which includes a statement of behaviour principles in appendix 1.
+We've created a model behaviour policy, which includes a template statement of behaviour principles (appendix 1).

-Approved by Forbes Solicitors, this model policy is designed for you to adapt to suit your school’s context.
+Approved by Forbes Solicitors, our model is designed for you to adapt to suit your school’s context:

 Download